KnightBlue14/MachineLearning/LogisticRegression/readme.md

 # Further steps
 In this section, we will add some additional steps, both to improve the readability of our dataset, and the accuracy of our readout - that is, not specifically the accuracy of the model, but our reading of what the actual accuracy is.

 For this case, we will be predicting the likelihood that a person, based on age, weight, habits and exercise routines, will suffer a heart attack, using data from patients, some of which have suffered heart attacks previously.
+The file for this is binomial2.py.

 Our first issue is the data we have recieved - we want to drop the id column, as it doesn't actually help with our investigation, and the 'sex' and 'Suffered' columns are in types that we can't currently use, strings and booleans.
 To resolve this, we can drop the id column entirely, in the same way we drop the target column for testing.
 As for the other two, we can set up a function to clean the dataset -